mcombeau/ft_transcendance/notes.md

   - remove passwords for users
   - force HTTPS and force redirect HTTP port 80 to HTTPS port 443
   - choose domain (localhost or ft_transcendance or whatever) and then fix callback URL for 42 auth
+  - enforce authorizations on contollers - check if user actually has the right to do what they're doing

 - Nice to have
   - invite notif on profile ?